folio-org/ldp-analytics/README.md

 ## Releases and branches

-This repository makes release branches but not GitHub releases.
+This repository has release branches but not GitHub releases.

 There are two primary types of branches: